-We're going to use these verses in Ephesians 2, verses 2 and 3 as a foundation upon which we build this next sermon in this series on “the world."
-Ephesians 2:2 says:
+We are going to use these verses in Ephesians 2:2-3 as a foundation upon which we build this next sermon in this series on “the world.”

 One of the most important rules for winning in this battle is to know your enemy, and that has been a purpose of this series of sermons about the world.
 Another rule is to understand how to fight this war and how to resist its domination of our lives, and that is what we have been looking into the last couple of sermons.
 Nobody can tell us better what are some of the foundational principles needed to fight than the only One who was totally successful in resisting, without sin: Jesus the Christ.

-I don't know whether you are aware of it, but the Sermon on the Mount was given at the beginning of His ministry, and in that sermon He laid down the foundational elements and rules — the principles by which those who were followers of Him and of His way, were striving to achieve the purpose of God in their lives and were going to have to fight this battle.
-So we've been looking at one section of the Sermon on the Mount.
-We began in Matthew 6:19, and in that section we found that what we hold most dear in life, most important in life, is very important, and that our heart has to be protected in order that we are focused on that which is most important to God, and hopefully becomes the most important to us as well.
+I do not know whether you are aware of it, but the Sermon on the Mount was given at the beginning of His ministry, and in that sermon He laid down the foundational elements and rules, the principles, by which those who were followers of Him and of His way were striving to achieve—the purpose of God in their lives, and that they were going to have to fight this battle.
+So we have been looking at one section of the Sermon on the Mount.
+We began in Matthew 6:19, and in that section we found that what we hold most dear in life, most important in life, is very important.
+Our heart has to be protected in order that we are focused on that which is most important to God, and hopefully it becomes the most important to us as well.

 Turn with me now to Proverbs the 4th chapter and verse 20.